pgRouting/pgrouting/src/tsp/doc/index.rst

 .. note::
 	``edge_id`` and ``cost`` attribute of the result set are not used and always contain ``0``.

+For users, that do not want to use Euclidean distances, we also provode the ability to pass a distance matrix that we will solve and return an ordered list of nodes for the best order to visit each.
+It is up to the user to fully populate the distance matrix.
+The distance matrix is a multidimensional postgresql array type that must be N x N in size.
+The result will be N records of ``[ seq, id ]`` where ``id`` is an index into the matrix.
+See the PostgreSQL documentation of ARRAY types, functions and array_agg.

 .. rubric:: History